 Killer tri tip dry rub recipe that is savory and sweet.
 NO need for gravy or a sauce with this.
 Once cooked, just slice and serve for a WOW over the top flavor everyone will love.
-The other day we made an Instant Pot tri tip, then in the oven with this as the seasoning.
-OH MY was it good.
+On our Instant Pot tri tip or in the oven it is delicious.

 dry-rub-for-tri-tip-recipe